-Relying on Apple's popular text alerts can make distinguishing message notifications in a room full of iPhones difficult.
-A custom text tone is a simple way to stand out so you rarely miss a message.
+The popularity of Apple's text audio makes distinguishing alerts in a room full of iPhones difficult.
+A custom text tone is a simple way to resolve this issue, and senders will be relieved to see prompt replies.

-You can get as creative as you want or keep your text tone simple and sweet.
+With an online video editor, you can get as creative as you want with the audio or keep your text tone simple and sweet.
 Scary sound effects, cartoon notifications, and video game sounds are unique options, while bells, clicks, and whistle tones are more common.
 In this article, I'll show you how to make a custom text tone to make your alerts pop!

 - Upload audio to Kapwing Studio